10 cheapest gas prices in Mississippi - The Mississippi Link

-Although gas prices in not only Mississippi but across the nation remain high, the average per gallon cost for gas in the Magnolia State has dropped a few pennies since Wednesday.
+Although gas prices in not only Mississippi but across the nation remain high, the average per gallon cost for gas in the Magnolia State has dropped a couple cents since Thursday.

 Thanks to our friends at GasBuddy, here is a list of the 10 cheapest regular fuel prices in Mississippi.